The Christmas House…

 That quicksilver smile lit up Amelda’s face again.
 “I’m okay with that.”

 The squirrel scampered across the roof of the Christmas House before swinging down one of the drainpipes towards the ground.
-It was just after midnight, and the bright Christmas lights adorning the house glowed against the white snow.
+It was just after midnight, and the Christmas lights adorning the house glowed brightly against the white snow.
 The squirrel paused above one of the arched windows, looking through the frosted glass in curiosity.

 Outside, the squirrel turned and headed back towards his tree, the memory of warmth and burgeoning friendship following him all the way back home…